Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I'm very optimistic about the Trump administration, the new Trump administration coming in.

-It's going to be a lot better than what we got, well, what's supposed to be in the White House right now, because no one knows really where Joe Biden is or Kamala Harris.
+Well, what's supposed to be in the White House right now because no one knows really where Joe Biden is or Kamala Harris.

 So as far as I'm concerned, Trump is president.

-He's already taken control.
+He's already taking control.

-And I want to thank them very much for noticing that 40 % pay raise that Congress wanted to give himself, and they put the kibosh on that.
+And I want to thank them very much for noticing that 40% pay raise that Congress wanted to give himself and they put the kibosh on that.

-No way to a 40 % increase.
+No way through a 40% increase.

 But let me pull up the exact detail so we can get that number right.